 Got your frozen dead thing?
 Cool.
 Thaw it out for several hours - the amount of time depends on the size of the specimen.
 Ideally you want the specimen to be pliable and thawed, but not room-temperature (still cold is better and inhibits bacterial activity).

 Find a well-ventilated area (outdoors is easiest) and wear a respirator.
-Using nonporous gloves and a puppy pee pad with a plastic backing, which absorbs extra fluid and doesn’t allow it to leak through, prepare your work station.
+Using nonporous, hypoallergenic powder-free nitrile gloves and a puppy pee pad with a plastic backing, which absorbs extra fluid and doesn’t allow it to leak through, prepare your work station.
 You’ll need a hypodermic needle, a syringe, and a fixative, typically formalin or ethanol but I’ll discuss other options further down the page.
 Inject the fixative into the entire specimen - the mouth, through the ears, if the eyes are going to be closed inject the eyeballs, the body cavity, through the anus, into all the large muscles including the ones in limbs.
-You want the entire specimen filled and bloated-looking with fixative.
+You want the entire specimen to be filled and bloated-looking with fixative.
 For larger specimens with hair, you can make tiny incisions in the skin to allow the fixative to soak in (explained in the next paragraph).
 The goal is to get the whole specimen, including under the skin, as filled with fixative as possible.
 Do not use isopropyl alcohol for this step, as it is not a strong enough chemical.

 Next, place the specimen in a large jar in the position you want it to stay in for display - it will stay in that position once you are done.
 Fill the container with the same fixative you used to inject the specimen and seal it.
 Most fixatives like humectant fluid and formalin cause all of the tissues to start to harden, so remember that however you preserve it at this stage will be how the specimen is positioned forever.
 Leave the specimen for several days, weeks, or months depending on the size.
 Shake the jar (with the lid on) every few days in order to agitate the fixative and encourage fluid exchange.